Journal

 When to seek external clarity

 If leadership keeps cycling options without commitment, an outside session can close on one model and ownership map quickly.
+Use Clarity Sprint when the resourcing decision affects launch timing or multiple teams.
+Use Clarity Ignite for a narrower staffing call.

 Bottom line